toth235a/ViT-Adapter/segmentation/README.md

     rm pretrained/mask2former_beitv2_adapter_large_896_80k_ade20k.zip
     ```

-4. For training, download the backbone from the Pretraining Sources section below (BEiT row for crop size of 640, BEiTv2 row for crop size of 896).
+4. (Optional, only for training) Download the backbone from the Pretraining Sources section below (BEiT row for crop size of 640, BEiTv2 row for crop size of 896).
 Put it in the `pretrained` folder.
 You can do it with:

     ```bash
     wget -P pretrained https://github.com/addf400/files/releases/download/v1.0/beit_large_patch16_224_pt22k_ft22k.pth